gcallah/BookReviews/mitchell.md

 "history has clearly shown that the dictatorship of the working class never materializes.
-The revolution is invariably hijacked by a plutocratic minority intent on securing power and wealth” (69)
+The revolution is invariably hijacked by a plutocratic minority intent on securing power and wealth" (69)

 Tocqueville: